azsk/DevOpsKit-docs/07-Customizing-AzSK-for-your-Org/Readme.md

 appear in the resulting CSV file.

 ##### e) Customizing Severity labels
-Ability to customize naming of severity levels of controls (e.g., instead of High/Medium, etc. one can now have Important/Moderate, etc.) with the changes reflecting in all avenues (manual scan results/CSV, OMS, compliance summaries, dashboards, etc.)
+Ability to customize naming of severity levels of controls (e.g., instead of High/Medium, etc. one can now have Important/Moderate, etc.) with the changes reflecting in all avenues (manual scan results/CSV, Log Analytics workspace, compliance summaries, dashboards, etc.)

 ###### Steps: